Workday/workday.github.com/_posts/2016-12-16-using-dtrace-to-measure-mutex-contention-in-ruby.md

 {% include JB/setup %}
 *by Tom Van Eyck, Workday Dublin*

-# Using DTrace to measure mutex contention in Ruby

 Working on Ruby code that contains a sizable number of threads can benefit from a tool that highlights which particular mutexes are the most heavily contended.
 After all, this type of information can be worth its weight in gold when trying to diagnose why a threaded program is running slower than expected.

 This is where [DTrace](http://dtrace.org/guide/preface.html) enters the picture.
 DTrace is a tracing framework that allows for the instrumentation of application and system internals, thereby enabling the measurement and collection of previously inaccessible metrics.
 DTrace makes it possible to gather a truly ridiculous amount of fine-grained information about what's happening on a computer.